Vittal-R/QB-QuestionSplitter/README.md

 # QB-QuestionSplitter
 Splits QuizBowl PDF Sets (currently designed for IAC history bowl sets specifically) into a text file with each sentence individually seperated with the answer.
 Can be used for designing flashcards, researching patterns, or easily indexing through past questions.
+Currently working on making it work for QuizBowl PDFs formatted differently and retaining specific answer line information (bolded words).

 # USE:
 1. Download Question Set(s) as PDF (https://www.iacompetitions.com/resources-national-history-bowl/)